 Nonattainment NSR applies to new major sources or major modifications at existing sources for pollutants where the area the source is located is not in attainment with the NAAQS.
 Nonattainment NSR requirements are customized for the nonattainment area.
-All nonattainment NSR programs have to require:
+The program requirements include:

-- The installation of the Lowest Achievable Emission Rate (LAER),
+• Installation of the Lowest Achievable Emission Rate (LAER)

-- Emission offsets, and

-- Opportunity for public involvement.